TEFL Certificate program

 The TEFL Certificate program prepares undergraduate and post-baccalaureate students who are interested in their first international/cross-cultural English teaching position.
 The program is designed for students who seek experience Teaching English as a Foreign Language by providing a strong foundation in English Linguistics and training in foreign language acquisition/teaching methodologies.

 The Teaching English as a Foreign Language (TEFL) Certificate focuses on teaching English internationally and cross-culturally primarily to young adult and adult learners.
 It is distinct from the College of Education ESOL/Bilingual endorsement, which is focused on K-12 school contexts in the United States.

-The TEFL Certificate program requires 26-credits (six 4-credit courses plus a 2-credit practicum) and is for undergraduate or post-baccalaureate students.
-Courses in the TEFL Certificate program may also be applied towards the English Linguistics Major, or Minor (20 credits).
-Students entering the program with a Baccalaureate may obtain the Certificate by completing the required courses (26 credits), and fulfilling the residency requirements of a second Bachelor’s Degree.
+The TEFL Certificate program requires 26-credits (six 4-credit courses plus a 2-credit practicum).
+Courses in the TEFL Certificate program may be applied to the English Linguistics Major, or by completing the TEFL coursework, students will have finished all the requirements for the Linguistics Minor (20 credits).

 · LING 310 Intro to Linguistics (4 credits).
 Offered every term.
 Must be taken before LING 315.

 · LING 315 Structure of English (4 credits).
 Offered most terms.
 Can be taken with LING 410.

 |Choose one: (all are 4 credits).
 These are offered in rotation with at least one offered each year.

 · LING 350 Linguistics in the Digital Age

 · LING 410 Theories of Foreign Language Acquisition with Adult/Young Adult Learners (4 credits).
 Fall term only.